Platoniq/wilder-journal/_articles/en/david-cabo.md

 image:
   path: /media/articles/social/photo_2023-07-19_11-07-45.jpg
 ---
 David Cabo, co-founder of Civio and computer engineer and expert in open data, transparency, public information analysis and budget data, has come to our Platonic space in Palma.
-Cabo talks to Xesca Sastre and Olivier Schulbaum (Platoniq) about deep time, about the accountability of public administrations, about his research (such as the -[bono social](https://civio.es/bono-social/), the [global gap in access to health](https://civio.es/medicamentalia/2021/03/09/acceso-a-la-salud-mental-en-europa-espana/), the [pardons granted in Spain](https://civio.es/el-indultometro/) since 1996, [data on unattended fires](https://journal.platoniq.net/es/wilder-journal-1/reports/emptied-rural-spain/)) and much more.
+Cabo talks to Xesca Sastre and Olivier Schulbaum (Platoniq) about deep time, about the accountability of public administrations, about his research (such as the -[bono social](https://civio.es/bono-social/), the [global gap in access to health](https://civio.es/medicamentalia/2021/03/09/acceso-a-la-salud-mental-en-europa-espana/), the [pardons granted in Spain](https://civio.es/el-indultometro/) since 1996, [data on unattended fires](https://journal.platoniq.net/es/wilder-journal-1/learnings/emptied-rural-spain/)) and much more.

 ## **For those who don't know you yet, what is Civio, and above all what is its purpose?**

 At Civio we make sure that public services work and that the decisions taken by administrations are correct and responsive to citizens.

 We are a foundation born ten years ago that fights for more transparency and accountability in Spanish public administrations.
 Our action ranges from requesting information to going to court if they do not provide it to us in order to push the Transparency Law to its limits.
 We focus on doing a lot of journalism, trying to expose complex issues that the traditional media do not cover well, such as public procurement, pardons or access to the health system.

+{% quote { "author": "David Cabo" } %}Our mission lies in transparency, because we believe that in order for citizens to participate, they need to know where we stand{% endquote %}

 Our mission is to make administrations work for all citizens, to make them accountable to citizens so that people feel that they participate and that their needs are the priority of the public authorities.
 Our task lies in this first part, transparency, because we believe that in order for citizens to participate they must know what the situation is, what the problems are and what the data are; this is how citizens can form their position.